mikemag/MonkeyCAM/engine/docs/Configuration_Guide.md

 "edge groove edge width": `number`

-The width, in inches, of the edge groove.
-This should match the width of your edge stock plus a little extra for some play when aligning the core to the base.
+The width, in inches, of your edge stock including the tines, plus a little extra for some play when aligning the core to the base.
+This parameter is combined with `sidewall overhang` to form the total width of the edge groove.

 #### Edge Groove Overlap Percentage